EasyScience/EasyDiffractionAppDocs/docs/index.md

 # Making diffraction data analysis easy

+## About

-**EasyDiffraction** is a scientific software for the calculation of neutron powder diffraction pattern based on a structural model and refinement of its parameters against experimental data.
+EasyDiffraction is scientific software for calculating neutron powder diffraction patterns based on a structural model and refining its parameters against experimental data.

-**EasyDiffraction** is distributed both as a cross-platform desktop application and as a **Python** library.
+EasyDiffraction is distributed as both a cross-platform desktop application and a Python library.

-Here you can find how to use the **EasyDiffraction** graphical user interface.
-The **EasyDiffraction** library documentation can be found [elsewhere](https://docs.easydiffraction.org/lib).
+Here you can find instructions for using the EasyDiffraction graphical interface.
+Documentation for the EasyDiffraction Python library can be found [elsewhere](https://docs.easydiffraction.org/lib).

+EasyDiffraction is part of the [EasyScience framework](https://easyscience.software), briefly described in the next section.

+## License

+EasyDiffraction is licensed under the [BSD 3-Clause License](https://raw.githubusercontent.com/EasyScience/EasyDiffractionLib/master/LICENSE).

+## Latest release

+The latest release of EasyDiffraction desktop application is [v0.9.7](https://github.com/EasyScience/EasyDiffractionBeta/releases/tag/v0.9.7) (27 Sep 2024).